Deployment and Maintenance / Upload Self-Observation Data

 Alert Strategy ID |

-Details of some fields are as follows
+Detailed explanations of some fields are as follows.

 Fields task_status and status